egberts/egberts.github.io-src/content/articles/ssh-authentication-methods.md

-For keyboard interactive authentication it is also possible to restrict authentication to a specific device by appending a colon followed by the device identifier bsdauth or pam depending on the server configuration.
+For keyboard interactive authentication it is also possible to restrict authentication to a specific device by appending a colon followed by the device identifier bsdauth or PAM depending on the server configuration.
 For example:

     AuthenticationMethods keyboard-interactive:bsdauth